-The frequency of the four allowed IR-active modes in GCO along with that for some other normal spinels is listed in Table I. The Fourier-transform infrared (FTIR) spectrum of GCO recorded at 300 K in the transmission mode, shown in Fig. 5, displays the observation of $T{1u}(1)$, $T{1u}(2)$, and $T{1u}(3)$ modes at frequencies 680, 413, and 325 cm^{-1} , respectively, which are in decent agreement with our DFT+U calculated frequencies.
-Since the experimental limitations did not allow us to measure modes below 300 cm-1, the $T{1u}(4)$ mode predicted to occur at $189~{\rm cm^{-1}}~$ (see Table I) could not be observed.
-However, the predicted frequency of the $T{1u}(4)$ mode is in good agreement with the experimental data (186 $\rm cm^{-1}$) reported by Preudhomme and Tarte [47].
-Overall there is a good agreement between the observed and predicted values for the IR-active modes at room temperature.
+The frequencies of the four allowed IR-active modes in GCO along with those for some other normal spinels are listed in Table I. The Fourier-transform infrared (FTIR) spectrum of GCO recorded at 300 K in the transmission mode, shown in Fig. 5, displays the observation of the $T{1u}(1)$, $T{1u}(2)$, and $T{1u}(3)$ modes at frequencies 680, 413, and 325 cm-1, respectively, which are in decent agreement with our DFT+U calculated frequencies.
+Since the experimental limitations did not allow us to measure modes below 300 cm-1, the $T{1u}(4)$ mode predicted to occur at 189 cm-1 (see Table I) could not be observed.
+However, the predicted frequency of the $T{1u}(4)$ mode is in good agreement with the experimental data (186 cm-1) reported by Preudhomme and Tarte [48].
+Overall, there is a good agreement between the observed and predicted values for the IR-active modes at room temperature.